 This article discusses how to use Azure Databricks personal access tokens.
-For Azure AD tokens, see Authentication using Azure Active Directory tokens.
+For Azure AD tokens, see Authenticate using Azure Active Directory tokens.

 Tokens take the place of passwords in an authentication flow, and like passwords, they should always be treated with care.
 To protect tokens, Databricks recommends that you store tokens in: